 Professor Kenneth Reid

 Kenneth Reid studied history at St John's College, Cambridge and law at the University of Edinburgh, thereafter qualifying as a solicitor.
 He was appointed to the Chair of Property Law in 1994, having previously been a lecturer (from 1980) and then a senior lecturer.
-Since 2008 he has held the Chair of Scots Law.
+Between 2008 and 2019 he has held the Chair of Scots Law.
 His inaugural lecture for that Chair, given on 18 September 2012, can be viewed here.

 For a period of 10 years, beginning in 1995, Professor Reid served as a Scottish Law Commissioner, directing a major programme of reform in the field of land law.
 Much of this was implemented by legislation: by the Abolition of Feudal Tenure etc (Scotland) Act 2000, the Title Conditions (Scotland) Act 2003, the Tenements (Scotland) Act 2004, the Long Leases (Scotland) Act 2012, and the Land Registration etc (Scotland) Act 2012.